carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   A strict association between filesystem path and import path makes it easier to find source files.
 This is used by some languages for compilation.
+-   Allows getting rid of the `package` keyword by inferring related information from the filesystem path.

 Disadvantages: